UF Health Shands Hospital ranked one of the nation's and region's top hospitals for

 Diagnosing and treating your uncontrolled hypertension

-Our expert team utilizes the most sophisticated technology to ensure accurate diagnosis and treatment of unmanageable high blood pressure.
+Our expert team at the hypertension diagnosis clinic utilizes the most sophisticated technology to ensure accurate diagnosis and treatment of unmanageable high blood pressure.

 We provide patients with an accurate diagnosis and effective treatments for all forms of hypertension, including non-dippers, elevated brachial blood pressure, elevated central blood pressure and white coat hypertension, and help treat resistant hypertension.
 We will rule out underlying disease that may manifest as hypertension and determine the most effective medications by utilizing the following: